bampakoa/angular-gr/aio/content/guide/glossary.md

 The injectable class is instantiated by a [provider][AioGuideGlossaryProvider].
 [Injectors][AioGuideGlossaryInjector] maintain lists of providers and use them to provide service instances when they are required by components or other services.

-For To learn more, see [Introduction to Services and Dependency Injection][AioGuideArchitectureServices].
+To learn more, see [Introduction to Services and Dependency Injection][AioGuideArchitectureServices].

+## standalone

+A configuration of [components][AioGuideGlossaryComponent], [directives][AioGuideGlossaryDirective], and [pipes][AioGuideGlossaryPipe] to indicate that this class can be imported directly without declaring it in any [NgModule][AioGuideGlossaryNgmodule].

+Standalone components, directives and pipes mainly differ from non-standalone ones by:
+ - having the `standalone` field of their decorator set to `true`.
+ - allowing their direct importing without the need to pass through NgModules.
+ - specifying their dependencies directly in their decorator.

+To learn more, see the [Standalone components guide][AioGuideStandalone].

 ## structural directive